Europe 2017: Return of Nationalism

 Iraqi government and Kurdish Peshmerga forces, supported by the United States and Iran, converged on the Daesh-occupied city of Mosul from three directions.
 After a bitter nine-month battle which saw perhaps 20,000 military and 10,000 civilian deaths, Daesh was expelled from the city.
 The liberation of Mosul was a decisive victory over Daesh’s so-called Islamic State, destroying much of its power-base in northern Iraq.

-After delays due to the war with Daesh, Iraqi Kurdistan held an independence referendum on 25 September 2017, with preliminary results showing 93% support for independence from Iraq.
+After delays due to the war with Daesh, the Kurdish Regional Government (KRG) held an independence referendum on 25 September 2017, with preliminary results showing 93% support for secession from Iraq.
 The referendum was rejected by both Iraq and Iran.
 On 15 October Iraqi troops moved in to occupy Kirkuk, expelling Kurdish forces from the disputed and oil-rich city in a five day battle.
+The following month Iraq’s Supreme Federal Court ruled any secession illegal and on 14 November the KRG agreed to abide by this ruling.

 On 25 September 2015, pro-independence parties won a majority of seats in elections in the Spanish autonomous community of Catalonia, leading to calls for a referendum on Catalan independence.
 Despite being declared illegal by the Constitutional Court of Spain, the referendum was held on 1 October 2017 and saw 90% of a 42.6% turnout vote in favor of independence.
-On 27 October the Parliament of Catalonia proclaimed Catalonia's independence from Spain as the Catalan Republic.
-The Spanish government immediately rejected the declaration, dismissed the Catalan government, and called for fresh Catalan elections.
+On 27 October the Parliament of Catalonia proclaimed Catalonia’s independence from Spain as the Catalan Republic.
+The Spanish government immediately rejected the proclamation, dismissed the Catalan government, and called for fresh Catalan elections.
+By 31 October the Constitutional Court of Spain had fully suspended the declaration of independence and many of the members of the dismissed Catalan government had fled to Belgium.